 LEVINE FAMILY’S GARMENT SHOP PIN — The Lower East Side’s Tenement Museum offers building, walking and meet-and-greet tours that take guests back in time to 97 Orchard Street.
 This charming pin pays homage to a dress “being crafted” at the Levine family’s garment shop during the turn of the 20th Isn’t the pin begging to find a home on a denim jacket?
 We think so.

 OAK BOWTIE WITH NEW YORK CITY SKYLINE — Surely this carved-wood bowtie won’t be a duplicate gift.
 Souvenirs.nyc in Chelsea showcases the work of NYC artists, designers and “creative deviants,” highlighting gifts and New York City souvenirs that represent the city’s past and present — pretty snazzy stuff.

 TOTE BAG — Now that you’ve shopped till you dropped, what are you going to carry your New York City souvenirs and goodies home in?
 Why, one of the city’s coolest totes, of course.
 Grand Central Terminal has the fantastic P!Q — a whimsical store with gifts, accessories and designer toys.
 The reusable totes are eco-friendly, water-resistant, convenient (44 pounds strong!), reasonably priced and seriously darling-cool-classic-trendy-fun awesomeness.

 We hope that this list has helped you check at least a few New York City souvenirs off your list.
-Archer Hotel New York has curated souvenirs worth checking out, too, so stop in at 45 West 38th Street to see what’s in store; and grab a cocktail and a delicious bite to eat at the Foyer Bar, Charlie Palmer Steak or Spyglass Rooftop Bar.
+Archer Hotel New York has curated souvenirs worth checking out, too, so stop in at 45 West 38th Street to see what’s in store; and grab a cocktail and a delicious bite to eat at the Lobby Bar, AVA Social or Spyglass Rooftop Bar.

 New York City thanks you for your visit — see you again soon!